 This story was featured in our ELECTricity newsletter in August 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 According to Angel Perkins, most of the poll workers in Wake County, North Carolina have been working the elections for over 30 years.
 She’s gotten to witness this dedication firsthand as the Recruitment Coordinator for the Board of Elections.
 “I believe they keep coming back because we treat them like family,” she explains.

 In her 5 years in the position, Angel has noticed that the thing that gets the Precinct Officials the most excited is hearing which precinct they’ve been assigned to.
 They just can’t wait to see which friends and neighbors they’ll be working with.